Explore the Levels of Change Management

 Adopting a people-focused approach to change

 The Change Curve prioritizes people’s emotions throughout change.
-It’s a great way to ensure that people are emotionally supported throughout the different parts of change.
+It’s a great way to ensure that people are emotionally supported throughout the different parts of change—one of the key ways Prosci approaches differ from others.

-However, it doesn’t address the other key aspects of change, like ensuring individuals have the awareness, desire and ability to change.
+However, the Change Curve doesn’t address the other key aspects of change, like ensuring individuals have the awareness, desire and ability to change.
 The ADKAR Model, for example, is tailored to address the human side of change, ensuring that individuals are supported throughout the transition with resources, tools and training.

 Using the Change Curve and Prosci frameworks in unison, you can approach change with all of these perspectives.